RHMAccounting/spring-allacc/README.md

 > $ docker run --name rhm-zookeeper --restart always -d zookeeper

+Use the -P flag if you are running your application outside of the container.

 You may also decide to run Zookeeper on your own following the [documentation](https://zookeeper.apache.org/doc/current/zookeeperStarted.html).